FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 The scrambled clue "cuetelt" = lettuce.

 Lettuce is a leafy green vegetable that grows above the ground.
-It is usually planted in cool, moist soil and grows best in mild weather, making it a common crop in spring and fall.
-It is low in calories but provides important nutrients like vitamin K and fiber.
+It prefers cool, moist soil and mild weather, which is why it is often planted in spring and fall.
+While low in calories, lettuce still provides nutrients like vitamin K and fiber.

 Fascinating fact: Lettuce was first farmed by the ancient Egyptians over 6,000 years ago!